Your selected savings accounts

 The base rate of a savings account is the standard interest rate that is offered for keeping your money in the provided account.
 The base rate will generally be lower than any bonus or introductory rates and will usually be the rate the account reverts to if any necessary bonus interest conditions aren’t met.

-No account fees: Student accounts generally have no monthly or annual fees which, in the long run, can add up to a bunch of extra savings.
+No account fees: Student accounts generally have no fees which, in the long run, can add up to a bunch of extra savings.

 Bonus rate: Student savings accounts offering a healthy bonus rate might be preferable if you want to earn the highest interest on your savings that you can and you’re confident you can meet the monthly conditions imposed.

-Competitive high interest rate: Comparing a range of different student savings accounts to find the highest interest rate on the market is a sensible way to get the best deal possible.
-You can use the table above to compare accounts.
+Competitive high interest rate: Comparing a range of different accounts to find the highest available rate can help you get the best deal possible.
+Use the table above to compare accounts.

 While savings accounts can possess a number of beneficial features, there are some things to bear in mind when you’re considering which account you want to open: